cara-tm/pat_article_social/help.md

 All embedded Tweets are wrapped into a div with a .pat-twttr class.

-The following CSS rules allow embedded Tweeets to be "Responsive" friendly:
+The following CSS rules allow embedded Tweets to be "Responsive" friendly:

     .pat-twttr {
     	overflow: hidden;